prontopablo/FIP/notes/Library Notes.md

 # Library Notes
-I've created a working Processing library using the official library template.
+I've created a Processing library using the official library template.
 Using the library would look something like this:
 1) If the library was accepted by the Processing Foundation, users could install the library from the library manager.
 2) Users would then import the library into their sketch and initialize it.
 They then load the shader in setup() and apply it in draw() (as seen below).